Tragedies impact on fire fighters

 Rodney Schick

-Schick, from the renowned Windsor Park Stud in Kaipaki, was in a stable condition in Waikato Hospital’s Intensive Care Unit when The News went to press.
+Schick, from the renowned Windsor Park Stud in Kaipaki, is in a stable condition in Waikato Hospital’s Intensive Care Unit.

 The remoteness of the site made it difficult for fire fighters to get to the injured.

-The fire fighters debriefed at both scenes and were also to have a fuller debrief at the station last night (Wednesday).
+The fire fighters debriefed at both scenes and were also to have a fuller debrief at the station tomorrow (Wednesday).

 “We do keep an eye on each other,” said Hunt.